humanlearning369/mock-trial-ai/README.md

 Mock Trial AI (LawCourtIQ) is an advanced AI-driven platform designed to revolutionize legal training and research by simulating real-world trial scenarios, providing predictive analytics, and enhancing legal decision-making.
 It leverages cutting-edge technology to offer a comprehensive tool for law firms, legal departments, and academic institutions.

+*** IMPORTANT NOTICE: Mock Trial AI (LawCourtIQ) is a registered copyright work (TXu 2-471-872).
+Advanced features (VR, analytics, trained models) are not included in this repository and remain proprietary.
+Unauthorized use or deployment of these modules without a commercial license is strictly prohibited.

 *** Key Features

 - Mock Trial Scenarios: Tailor-made simulations for various legal areas, including patent infringement and corporate law